 - The interactive website provides supporting scientific infographics and further information.

-The visual aesthetic of the product design and graphic design are inspired by both the streamline simplicity of German industrial design, such as work done by Dieter Rams, and the more colorful geometric mid century modern design, such as work done by Olivetti.
-I wanted to bring in a vintage quality that is relatable with astronomy.
+The visual aesthetic of both the product and graphic design are inspired by the streamline simplicity of German industrial design, such as work done by Dieter Rams, and the more colorful geometric mid-century modern design, such as work done by Olivetti Typewriter Company.

-I would like the viewer to be reminded of the presence of light that we encounter every day and night.
-The beauty of light should not be forgotten, because if you haven’t noticed, it is all we ever see.
+I would like the participant to be reminded of the presence of light that we encounter every day, and night.
+The beauty of light should not be overlooked, because if you haven’t noticed, it is all we ever see.